These Are Hollywood’s Biggest Beauty Risk-Takers

 The Bold Beauty: Zoe Kravitz

 As one of Hollywood’s most in-demand hairstylists, Nelms is never not busy collaborating with a long list of famous clientele, such as Janelle Monae and Kelly Rowland, but Kravitz is definitely the boldest.
-Her hairstyles have included everything from platinum blonde pixie to jet black micro-braids, which she wore to this year’s Met Gala.
+Her hairstyles have included everything from a platinum-blonde pixie to jet-black micro-braids, which she wore to this year’s Met Gala.
 In an interview with Vogue, the “Big Little Lies” star explained what makes them such a great team:

 Nikki’s been doing my hair for a really long time, maybe six years.
 We met at a photo shoot.
 She’s not always the one who necessarily braids my hair; I have people who braid my hair all over, depending on where I am.
 But in terms of figuring out what to do next, she’s been huge with that.
-She’s has a great, great eye, and she’s incredibly talented.
+She has a great, great eye, and she’s incredibly talented.
 We just connect in terms of a certain aesthetic.
 When I first got the blonde hair, it felt really thick and intense, and she helped me cut it down and make it a little bit airier and elf-like.

 The Hairstylist: Frederic Aspiras